googlemaps/google-maps-services-python/README.md

 Automatically retry when intermittent failures occur.
 That is, when any of the retriable 5xx errors are returned from the API.

-### Client IDs

-Google Maps APIs Premium Plan customers can use their client ID and secret to authenticate, instead of an API key.

 ## Building the Project